haibol2016/BioinformaticsTrainingWorkshop/4.ChIP-seq/ChIP-seq data analysis.md

 ```
 cd data/fastq/
 ```
-- Run the following command (if you have a multi-core system you can add –t 4)
+- Run the following command (if you have a multi-core system you can add -t 4)
 ```
 fastqc *fastqc
 ```